Learning Ordinal Degradation Representations with Textual Priors for Diffusion-Based Blind Image Super-Resolution: Acknowledgments

-\textbf{Acknowledgement.} This work was financially supported in part (project number: 112UA10019) by the Co-creation Platform of the Industry Academia Innovation School, NYCU, under the framework of the National Key Fields Industry-University Cooperation and Skilled Personnel Training Act, from the Ministry of Education (MOE) and industry partners in Taiwan.
-It also supported in part by the National Science and Technology Council, Taiwan, under Grant NSTC-114-2218-E-A49 -024, - Grant NSTC-112-2221-E-A49-089-MY3, Grant NSTC-114-2425-H-A49-001, Grant NSTC-113-2634-F-A49-007, Grant NSTC-112-2221-E-A49-092-MY3, and in part by the Higher Education Sprout Project of the National Yang Ming Chiao Tung University and the Ministry of Education (MOE), Taiwan.
+This work was financially supported in part (project number: 112UA10019) by the Co-creation Platform of the Industry Academia Innovation School, NYCU, under the framework of the National Key Fields Industry-University Cooperation and Skilled Personnel Training Act, from the Ministry of Education (MOE) and industry partners in Taiwan.
+It also supported in part by the National Science and Technology Council, Taiwan, under Grant NSTC-115-2634-F-A49-011-, NSTC-114-2218-E-A49-024-, Grant NSTC-115-2425-H-A49-001, Grant NSTC-114-2622-E-A49-027, Grant NSTC-115-2221-E-A49 -124 -MY3, Grant NSTC-115-2218-E-A49 -017 and in part by the Higher Education Sprout Project of the National Yang Ming Chiao Tung University and the Ministry of Education (MOE), Taiwan.
 It is also partly supported by MediaTek Inc., Hon Hai Research Institute, and Industrial Technology Research Institute.
+(Corresponding author: Ching-Chun Huang.)